Key Quote

 Technique 2 — EXTENDED THEATRICAL METAPHOR

-Macbeth's subsequent lines — 'Life's but a walking shadow, a poor player that struts and frets his hour upon the stage' — create an extended theatrical metaphor that reduces all human existence to performance.
+Macbeth's subsequent lines — 'Life's but a walking shadow, a poor player that struts and frets his hour upon the stage' — create an extended theatrical metaphorextended theatrical metaphor — A sustained comparison between life and theatre/performance that reduces all human existence to performance.
 The 'poor player' is both an actor and a pitiable person; 'struts and frets' captures the absurd combination of arrogance ('struts') and anxiety ('frets') that defines human ambition.

 The speech culminates in 'a tale told by an idiot, full of sound and fury, signifying nothing.'
 This is Shakespeare's most nihilistic statement: life is noise without meaning, passion without purpose.
-Placing these words in the mouth of a character who has sacrificed everything for power creates devastating dramatic irony — Macbeth's ambition has proved the very meaninglessness he now perceives.
+Placing these words in the mouth of a character who has sacrificed everything for power creates devastating dramatic ironydramatic irony — When the audience recognises a deeper significance that the character may not fully grasp — Macbeth's ambition has proved the very meaninglessness he now perceives.

 Key Words